xumingming/storm-wiki/Powered-By.md

 </td>
 <td>
 <p>
 We are using Storm as part of our server event log monitoring/auditing system.
 We send log messages from thousands of servers into a RabbitMQ cluster and then use Storm to check each message against a set of regular expressions.
-If there is a match (< 1% of messages), then the message is sent to a bolt that stores data in a Mongo database.
+If there is a match (&lt; 1% of messages), then the message is sent to a bolt that stores data in a Mongo database.
 Right now we are handling a load of somewhere around 5-10k messages per second, however we tested our existing RabbitMQ + Storm clusters up to about 50k per second.
 We have plans to do real time intrusion detection as an enhancement to the current log message reporting system.
 </p>

 <p>